-Coach Eucharia Uche and a former official in the Nigeria Football Federation recently admitted to various publications to having conducted an ongoing witch-hunt to remove women who they believed were lesbians from the Super Falcons team.
+In June, Coach Eucharia Uche and a former official from the Nigeria Football Federation boasted of having conducted a purge of women who they believed were lesbians from the Super Falcons team.

 “Homosexuality is a dirty thing, spiritually and morally it is very, very wrong,” Uche told Germany’s Bild newspaper.

-The organisation is backing an online petition condemning “the blatant discrimination, and even termination, of players ‘suspected’ of being gay”.
+The campaign was backing by an online petition, signed by almost 47,000 people, hosted by the online activist network AllOut.org condemning “the blatant discrimination, and even termination, of players ‘suspected’ of being gay”.